gcortes/Lutron-HomeWorks-Switch/README.md

 ## Installation

+### Set Up the Web Service

+See the [Lutronic repository](https://github.com/gcortes/Lutronic) for instructions.
+It also explains how to get information you will need in the SmartThings setup below.

 ### Create the Device Handler

 1. Sign in to your [SmartThings API](graph.api.smartthings.com)
 2. Select My Device Handlers.
 3. Click the green Create New Device Handler button at the right.
 4. Click the From Code tab.
-5. Copy the entire contents of ? from this reposorty into the code window and click the Create button.
+5. Copy the entire contents of LHW-Switch.groovy from this reposorty into the code window and click the Create button at the bottom.
-6. Click the Save button
+6. Click the Save button above the code.
 7. Click the Publish button and select For Me.

 ### Create the Device

 1. Sign in to your [SmartThings API](graph.api.smartthings.com) if you are not already logged in
 2. Select the My Devices tab.
-3. Clich the green New Device button at the right
+3. Click the green New Device button at the right
 4. Give your switch a name (e.g., Living Room Lights)
-5. Enter the network id of your Lutron controller.
-This field is not useds by the app so doesn't have to be accurate.
+5. Enter the network id of the computer running the Web service.
+This field is not used by the app so doesn't have to be accurate.
-6. On the Type list select Lutron Homeworks Swith, which should be at the bottom.
+6. On the Type list select Lutron Homeworks Switch, which should be at the bottom.
 7. Enter optional fields as you see fit
 8. Click create